 The experimental (and fun!) nature of videographic criticism is one of its most distinguishing qualities.
 Through discussions about video essay form and style, this podcast hopes to spark and fuel conversations between video essay makers and their audience.

-Will DiGravio is a video essay maker, critic, journalist and MPhil student at the University of Cambridge studying Film & Screen Studies.
-I am currently a contributor at Film School Rejects (One Perfect Shot), where, among other things, he curates and writes about video essays.
+Will DiGravio is an audiovisual essayist, critic, journalist and MPhil student at the University of Cambridge studying Film & Screen Studies.
+I am currently a contributor at Film School Rejects (One Perfect Shot), where, among other things, I curate and write about video essays.
 In 2019, I worked as the teaching assistant at the 2019 Scholarship in Sound & Image Workshop at Middlebury College.
-In 2019 he graduated with a degree in Film & Media Culture from Middlebury, where he studied videographic criticism with Jason Mittell and Chris Keathley.
+Earlier that year I graduated with a degree in Film & Media Culture from Middlebury, where I studied videographic criticism with Jason Mittell and Chris Keathley.
 I am currently an assistant editor at Screenworks, the peer-reviewed journal of film and media practice research.
 In 2020, I co-edited Sight & Sound magazine’s annual list of the best video essays of the year.
 Follow me on Twitter @willdigravio.